tyhlee/RESA/README.md

 ## Cloud-based API Access

 The [Peer Models Network](https://www.peermodelsnetwork.com) allows users to access RESA through the cloud.
 A MACRO-enabled Excel-file can be used to interact with the model and see the results.
-To download the PRISM Excel template file for ACCEPT, please refer to the [Peer Models Network model repository](https://models.peermodelsnetwork.com).
+To download the PRISM Excel template file for RESA, please refer to the [Peer Models Network model repository](https://models.peermodelsnetwork.com).

 ## Citation